optimalMachine/landingPage/README.md

 # A book Landing Page project

-As the title above, this is a full stack project using nodeJS, bootstrap5, etc. to create a landing page for Net Ninja Pro.
+As the title above, this is frontend project using html & bootstrap5 only to create a landing page for Net Ninja Pro.
+Nodejs & Express were added for simple backend feature.

 Written by Jiuk Choi